mayurah/Evaluation-Manual/README.md

 **PS**: This paper is made for and used at HackerEarth for the evaluation process of Hackathon and Hiring challenges.

+**Note**: To know more about criteria for 🛡security events, please consider looking at [security manual](https://github.com/mayurah/Evaluation-Manual/blob/master/security.md) on top of base evaluation criteria.

 Love it?
 Say hi to me at **ma yur (@) hackerearth (dot) com** (no space).